shibatch/tlfloat/CODE_OF_CONDUCT.md

 provided free of charge to others at a price.
 Certainly, as a free lunch provider, we don't forbid that, but isn't that making too much use of the generosity?
 And when we stop offering free lunch, people say we have "burned out".
+Is it appropriate to call it a "burn out" when the resources to provide free lunch have been exhausted?
 If those who are making a profit give some of it back, then we can continue to offer free lunches.
 I think everyone would be happier that way, don't you?
 This is what I mean.
-You may feel there is less incentive to pay for software because, unlike lunch, which has substance, software is only information and has no substance.
-However, there are people of substance involved in the development and maintenance of software, and that resources of substance are committed for this purpose.
+Unlike receiving a free lunch that has substance, downloading software may seem like less of an incentive to pay a fee because you cannot see the face of the developer and the software is only information and not substance.
+However, there are real people involved in the development and maintenance of the software, and real resources are committed for this purpose.

 Some may argue that if that is the case, then we should just make the license noncommercial.
-However, if commercial use is prohibited, even with conditions, it will require complicated deliberations within the company, and commercial use will not occur at all.
+However, if we prohibit commercial use, even if conditionally, adopting the software will require complex deliberations within the company.
+As a result, commercial use will not occur at all.
 It is undeniable that OSS and free software have become popular because they can be used free of charge.
+But, if it says that receiving a free service does not obligate you to do anything, is it really appropriate to do absolutely nothing after receiving the free service?

 Therefore, I believe that social benefit would be maximized by allowing nominally free commercial use, and by raising awareness that it is only natural to return a portion of the profits to the project as a matter of principle.

 ## The guidelines